Database Conditions

 By registering your resource with FAIRsharing, you are exposing community-endorsed, FAIR-enabling attributes of your repository to humans and machines as part of the larger graph of FAIRsharing resource descriptions.

-FAIRsharing collaborates with many different communities, of which the RDA is one of our core collaborators.
+FAIRsharing collaborates with many different communities, of which the is one of our core collaborators.
 We have been directly involved in the following repository-related working groups:

 1 - Repository Name